wardweistra/Parkour.Spot/QUICKSTART.md

-# ⚡ ParkourSpot Quick Start Guide
+# ⚡ Parkour.Spot Quick Start Guide

-Get your ParkourSpot app up and running in 5 minutes! 🚀
+Get your Parkour.Spot app up and running in 5 minutes! 🚀

 ## 🎯 **Current Status: READY FOR SETUP**

-Your ParkourSpot app is ready to:
+Your Parkour.Spot app is ready to:
 - ✅ **Deploy to web** via Firebase Hosting
 - ✅ **Build Android APK** for distribution
 - ✅ **Configure Firebase backend** with your project